clearloop/zosh/docs/src/zoshbft.md

-# ZorchBFT
+# ZoshBFT

-ZorchBFT is based on PoA with an optimized [hotstuff][hotstuff] implementation,
+ZoshBFT is based on PoS with an optimized [hotstuff][hotstuff] implementation, shortly:
-shortly:

 - No fixed block time
 - VRF for randomizing the leader selection